evanjpw/headj/README.md

   reasonable.
 * The deletion of all JSON elements except the ones of interest is "bad".
 It needs to be fixed (or at least optional).
 * The error messages can be comically unhelpful.
+* The examples could be improved a trifle.

 ## License